amgadtewfik/atf/readme.md

 ## 🚀 Milestone
 - **AI-Driven Development**: This version includes the first successful implementation of a code change generated and applied by the ATF model itself, leveraging the prime-agent framework and the qwen3.8:27b model.
+# update.md — ATF v13

+## v13 goals (in priority order)

+1. **Fix the two stale tests** — `tests/test_inference.py` imports
+   `_rmsnorm_per_head` (removed in v12) and `tests/test_q4nl_conversion.py`
+   expects an IQ4_NL decoder at `gguf_io.DEQUANTIZERS[20]`.
+Port the IQ4_NL
+   dequantizer and refresh the inference tests so the suite is fully green.
+2. **Speculative decoding with a draft model** — the one big architectural decode lever left.
+Kernels are at the DRAM floor (~84 GB/s), so further throughput requires verifying multiple tokens per weight pass.
+Draft
+   candidate: a small Q4/Q8 quant of a same-tokenizer model; verify against the 27B logits, accept-prefix semantics.
+3. **Logit trimming** — 248k vocab lm_head costs ~10 ms/token even via the
+   fast Q4_K kernel.
+Trim to the active byte-level candidate set where safe (temperature/top-k aware), or defer full-vocab softmax until the sampler needs it.